Checklist to Troubleshoot a Faulty Embedded System in Your PCB

 Kids these days are much smarter than we were.
 When I was six, all I cared about was watching Sesame Street every evening.
 My son, on the other hand, regularly searches for his favorite cartoons on Youtube and asks for the correct phrases to type in to receive the exact results he’s looking for.
 Even at such a young age, he understands that asking smart questions leads to quicker, and more efficient, solutions.

-Although finding the right terms to type into Youtube may not be your first priority as an engineer, you still need to practice asking smart questions.
+Although finding the right terms to type into Youtube may not be your first priority as an embedded systems engineer, you still need to practice asking smart questions.
 For instance, if you’re dealing with a damaged embedded system PCB, asking timely questions could save you significant time and money down the road in the embedded software.
 Preventing damage to your embedded device is certainly ideal, so let's look deeper into our troubleshoot embedded system.

 How to Avoid Further Damaging Your Faulty PCB

-Designing embedded systems can be pretty fun, especially for applications that challenge you to utilize the best of your skills.
+Designing an embedded system can be pretty fun, especially for applications that challenge you to utilize the best of your skills.
 I mean, who wouldn't want to fix there embedded software and see their device in its full glory!
 However, when hardware breaks down unexpectedly, you may find your testing lab filled with damaged PCB components.

 When I was a young engineer, I was very proud of my designs and would often get defensive when any of my hardware was sent back due to failure.
 I wanted perfection, but that's not realistic for every device and their embedded security.
 Once, while hastily trying to prove that external factors had caused the problems I was blamed for, I powered up my PCB without considering the consequences.
-I learned a valuable lesson that day, as an electrical spark led to the track breaking into multiple .
+I learned a valuable lesson that day, as an electrical spark led to the track breaking in multiple parts.